All Quiet on the Western Front (1930 film): Production

 The film was shot with two cameras side by side, with one negative edited as a sound film and the other edited as an "International Sound Version" for distribution in non-English speaking areas.

 A great number of German Army veterans were living in Los Angeles at the time of filming, and many were recruited to work on the film as bit players and technical advisers.
 Around 2,000 extras were utilized during production.
 Among them was future director Fred Zinnemann.

 In the film, Paul is shot while reaching for a butterfly.
-This scene is different from the book, and was inspired by an earlier scene showing a butterfly collection in Paul's home.
+This scene is different from the book, in which the manner of Paul's death is not stated, and was inspired by an earlier scene showing a butterfly collection in Paul's home.
 The scene was shot during the editing of the film, so the actors were no longer available and Milestone had to use his own hand instead of Ayres' hand for the final shot.

-Noted comedienne ZaSu Pitts was originally cast as Paul's mother and completed filming her part, but preview audiences, used to seeing her in comic roles, laughed when she appeared onscreen, so Milestone re-shot her scenes with Beryl Mercer before the film was released.
+Noted comedic actress ZaSu Pitts was originally cast as Paul's mother and completed filming her part, but preview audiences, used to seeing her in comic roles, laughed when she appeared onscreen, so Milestone re-shot her scenes with Beryl Mercer before the film was released.
 The preview audience remains the only one who saw Pitts in the role, although she does appear for about 30 seconds in the film's original preview trailer.